reruo321/Deep-Learning-Practice/001-What-is-Deep-Learning/README.md

 * **Consequence of Variance**: The difference in fits between data sets.
 * **Overfitting**: The production of an analysis too fitting to a particular set of data → may fail to fit to additional data or predict future observations reliably.
 * **Underfitting**: It occurs when a mathematical model cannot adequately capture the underlying structure of the data.
+* **Regularization**: A process that changes the result answer to be "simpler": To obtain results for ill-posed problems OR to prevent overfitting.
+* **Ensemble Learning**: Use multiple learning algorithms → Obtain better predictive performance than just using one algorithm.
+Regularization, boosting, and bagging.

 #### 2. Logistic Regression